mattiasw2/hashdb/README.md

  * Define your own indexes, currently keys :s1 :s2 :s3 :s4 are indexed
  * Add LIKE lookups for strings
  * Add integer indexes

+### Open questions

  * Decide if we should only handle the first index by the database, and the rest by filtering inside Clojure.
+ * Should we store as JSON instead of EDN, to make other clients easily read the data?

 ## Project template